Tinkerforge/doc/en/source/Low_Level_Protocols/TCPIP.rst

  :emptyrequest: empty payload
  :response server_nonce: uint8[4]

- This is step 1 of the authentication handshake.
-Asks the manager of the TCP/IP connection for the server authentication nonce.
+ This is the first function used in the authentication handshake.
+It asks the manager of the TCP/IP connection for the server authentication nonce.

 .. tcpip:function:: authenticate